 • Consider installing an automatic setback thermostat that turns off your air conditioner at night.
 Doing this will help you avoid those costly mistakes that arise when you forget to turn it off before going to bed.

 • Use a ceiling fan in tandem with your air conditioner.
-According to Natural Resources Canada, when you combine the two, you can turn your thermostat up two degrees and save up to 14 percent on air conditioning costs.
+Combining the two lets you turn your thermostat up two degrees and save up to 14 percent on air conditioning costs.

 • Consider upgrading the windows in your home.
 Look for windows with low-e coatings, argon gas fill and insulated spacers to help trap the cool air inside while keeping the warm air out.